Watercolor resist is a technique that artists use to create interesting effects in their paintings.

 I personally prefer oil pastels.
 These are messier on your hands, but you don’t have to bear down as hard to get nice bright colors.

-Now, use your foam brush to paint right over your drawing.
-The paint magically sticks to the bare paper and not to the drawing!
+Watch with amazement while the paint magically sticks to the bare paper… and not to the drawing!

 Now that you know how it’s done, see how many different ways you can think of to use this painting technique.